hoeck/simple-runtypes/README.md

 // => 'invalid keys in record ["isAdmin"] at `<value>` in `{"id":1,"name": "matt", ... }`'
 ```

-Not throwing errors is way more efficient but less convenient as you always
+Not throwing errors is way more efficient and less obscure.
-have to check the resulting type.
+Throwing errors and catching them outside may be more convenient in some situations.

 ## Why?

 Why should I use this over the plethora of [other](https://github.com/moltar/typescript-runtime-type-benchmarks#packages-compared) runtype validation libraries available?

 1. Written in and for Typescript
-2. Strict by default
+2. Strict by default (e.g. safe against proto injection attacks)
 3. Supports efficient discriminated unions
 4. Frontend-friendly (no `eval`, small [footprint](https://bundlephobia.com/result?p=simple-runtypes), no dependencies)
 6. Fast (of all non-eval based libs, only one is faster according to the [benchmark](https://github.com/moltar/typescript-runtime-type-benchmarks))